Viswesh-N/IAC-SLAM/README.md

 ## ICP Implementation
 After extracting the local map we need to apply the ICP algorithm between the local point cloud and the current liDAR scan.
 This gives us the transformation between the estimate localtion(from GPS) and the acutal position.
-This is done in the ICP node.
+This is done in the LIME package.